 1- GEDİKPAŞA HAMAMI

 This bath is not included in any other blog post that has listed the best hamams in the city.
 But naturally, we differ because we only speak with experience.
 Gedikpaşa is real and it’s real old.
 It was built 1972.
 Even though it’s located near touristy attractions, a lot of locals still choose to go the this place.

 This cute little bath is located in Çukurcuma area of Beyoglu district, aka Taksim.
 This one was originally built in 1454, which is only a year after the conquest of the city.
-It’s said that this one was the very first that The Ottomans built in the city of Constantinople.
+It’s said that this one was the very first Turkish baths that The Ottomans built in the city of Constantinople.
 And who do you build the first one for?
 Of course, the ruler!

 This one is the most beautiful.
 It’s a bit expensive but the place is worth it.
 Just the ceilings alone might be worth the price.
 It again is in Beyoglu area and staff are kinda weird but that’s probably because the building is so fantastic that they don’t really care how much business they get anyway.
-It was originally built in 1458 which also makes it one of the very first ones.
+The original date of construction is 1458 which also makes it one of the very first Turkish baths.